easy-wi/page/docs/en/downloads.md

 ## Easy-Wi Bash Installer

-[easy-wi_install.sh](https://github.com/easy-wi/installer/releases/latest) allows a guided installation at Debian and Ubuntu systems.
+[easy-wi_install.sh](https://github.com/easy-wi/installer/releases/latest) allows a guided installation at Debian, Ubuntu and CentOS systems.
 Other versions of those distributions might work but are not tested.

 Supported methods are `Standalone Panel at a blank system`, `Web Master`, `MySQL Master`, `Game Master` and `Voice Master`.